Mary Rose (play): Adaptations

 Alfred Hitchcock had seen the play as a young man in its original production.
 Later in his career as a film director, he wanted to film it, asking Jay Presson Allen to write a screenplay after she had written the screenplay for Hitchcock's film Marnie (1964).
 However, Hitchcock was under contract to Universal Pictures at the time, and the studio believed that the project was "too troubling", with not enough commercial appeal, so would not approve production.

 In 2016, a radio play adaptation of Mary Rose was broadcast on BBC Radio 3.
 It was adapted and directed by Abigail le Fleming with music composed and performed by cellist Laura Moody.

 In 2017, Adaptive Books published the novel Mary Rose by Geoffrey Girard, a modern retelling based on the original play and Hitchcock's plans.
 Booklist gave the novel a starred review, calling the adaptation "a ghost story that should be suggested to a wide range of readers."

 In 2022, a musical adaptation of Mary Rose opened in Chicago, with book and lyrics by Ed Rutherford and music and lyrics by Jeff Bouthiette, produced by Black Button Eyes Productions.

-Currently a film titled "The Island Between Tides" starring Paloma Kwiatkowski, Donal Logue, David Mazouz, Camille Sullivan, and Adam Beach is filming in Prince Rupert, Canada.
+A 2024 film titled The Island Between Tides starring Paloma Kwiatkowski, Donal Logue, David Mazouz, Camille Sullivan and Adam Beach was filmed in Prince Rupert, Canada.